 |

 catboats are now produced by Thompson Boatworks.

-I have not been able to ascertain whether the fires mentioned above are the same with faulty dates or if there were
+I could not ascertain whether the fires mentioned are the same event with faulty dates or if there were two different

-two different fires.
-If anyone has more information, I would be happy to post it here.
+If anyone can shed more light on the puzzle, I would be happy to post it here.

+|